Introducing Adobe Lightroom: Everything To Know

 It blends the basics of a image editor with a quality image management tool, making it perfect for modern photographers.
 Those thousands of pics you snap with your phone and camera?
 It helps you get them all sorted for easy viewing, and more importantly, accessibility.

-The short story: Lightroom is a RAW converter designed to bring image control and management out of the dark ages.
+The short story: Lightroom is a RAW converter designed to bring image editing control and management out of the dark ages.